saty9/svt-av1-rs/README.md

 By default the bindings are generated using the headers and libraries that ought to be present in the system.

+If you want to build the svt-av1 library from source you will need to set these env variables:

+* PKG_CONFIG_PATH=/PATH/TO/SVT-AV1/Build/linux/Debug
+* CPATH=/PATH/TO/SVT-AV1/Source/API
+* LIBRARY_PATH=/PATH/TO/SVT-AV1/Bin/Debug
+* LD_LIBRARY_PATH=/PATH/TO/SVT-AV1/Bin/Debug

+these assume you are using a debug build of the library

+###Requirements linux

+* libclang
+* llvm

 ## TODO
 - [x] Simple bindings
 - [ ] Safe abstraction